 Welcome back to my weekly Monday night column, “The Waiting Room”.
-Part 14 has come and gone, leaving us with 4 more hours left in this 18 hour saga.
+Part 14 has come and gone, leaving us with four more hours left in this 18-hour saga.
 Where has the time gone is a question I ask myself every Sunday, both in terms of the hour and of the limited event series.
 I really felt that last night perhaps more than any other week.
 More on those emotions later.
 As always we’ve got a lot to talk about, including tulpas and the fact that James Hurley has a job.
 Let’s rock!
-(That’s 3 weeks in a row I’ve ended my opening paragraph that way for those keeping score at home)
+(That’s three weeks in a row I’ve ended my opening paragraph that way for those keeping score at home).

-Before we completely change subjects, I have to acknowledge that out of all of the memorable scenes from Part 14, none has impacted me more than James and Freddie sitting outside the Great Northern.
+Before we completely change subjects, I have to acknowledge that out of all of the memorable scenes from Part 14; none has impacted me more than James and Freddie sitting outside the Great Northern.
 When we saw the iconic nighttime shot of the hotel, I was prepared for Ben like most viewers.
 The realization that James worked for Ben as a security guard painted the picture of the last twenty five years vividly.
 James never left town, at least for long.
-James works for Ben, who also loved and lost Laura and perhaps that lose still haunts them like it seems to haunt the town.
-James is pining after Renee, a married woman meaning that his hopeless romantic yet attracted to woman he knows he can’t have cycle hasn’t broke.
+James works for Ben, who also loved and lost Laura and perhaps that loss still haunts them like it seems to haunt the town.
+James is pining after Renee; a married woman meaning that his ‘hopeless romantic yet attracted to a woman he knows he can’t have’ cycle hasn’t broken.
 You can even go back a week and look at James playing The Roadhouse differently.
-James was not only making a grand romantic gesture to a woman he can’t really have, he was reliving his youth—perhaps the highpoint of his life playing a song he wrote with two woman that were obviously chosen to resemble Donna and Maddy.
+James was not only making a grand romantic gesture to a woman he can’t have; he was reliving his youth—perhaps the highpoint of his life playing a song he wrote with two women that were chosen to resemble Donna and Maddy.
 It’s really sad to think about.
-James, like Shelly is completely stuck repeating the patterns they established as teenagers.
+James, like Shelly, is completely stuck repeating the patterns they established as teenagers.
 It’s true to life though.
 We all know people like that.
 Instead of doing what every other show would have done and given all of the key players from the original show advancements in life with new problems to drive the narrative, Lynch and Frost gave us something much more realistic and much more heartbreaking.

-I don’t believe in coincidence my friends.
-As a matter of fact, I am convinced we heard Tammy bring up a Tulpa to Albert early in the show so when we were all trying to make sense of Sarah Palmer ripping throats later that night, hopefully we’d look up what a tulpa is.
+I don’t believe in coincidence, my friends.
+As a matter of fact, I am convinced we heard Tammy bring up a tulpa to Albert early in the show so when we were all trying to make sense of Sarah Palmer ripping throats later that night; hopefully, we’d look up what a tulpa is.
 In a show filled with tragic characters, Sarah Palmer is at the top of the list.
-Drugged by her own husband so he (while under the influence of Bob) could molest their teenage daughter, until he eventually murdered her and also their niece.
-Sarah has spent the past 25 years in solitude, her only companions are her bottles and her Salems.
+Drugged by her own husband so he (while under the influence of Bob) could molest their teenage daughter until he eventually murdered her and also their niece.
+Sarah has spent the past 25 years in solitude; her only companions are her bottles and her Salems.
 While characters like Shelly and James are stuck in cycles, Sarah is stuck in her misery.
-Stuck in her pain, her memories, stuck in the house even where so much of that horror happened right under her nose.
+Trapped in her pain, her memories, stuck in the house even where so much of that horror happened right under her nose.
 We know of Sarah’s psychic like abilities.
-If anyone were to conjure up a phantom like being through mentally abilities (that’s part of the definition of a tulpa), it would be Sarah.
+If anyone were to conjure up a phantom-like being through mentally abilities (that’s part of the definition of a tulpa), it would be Sarah.
 Could anyone blame her?
 I know I couldn’t.